 (καὶ τὸν Σπαρτάκου νέκυν οὐχ εὑρεθῆναι.)

 In the end, we'll never know what happened.
 All we know is that his dead body was never found.
-While it seems likely he died in battle, I am happy his body was at least spared the indignity of some public humiliation by the Romans.
+While it may seem likely he died in battle, I am happy his body was at least spared the indignity of some public humiliation by the Romans.
 And absent a dead body, there is always the possibility that the man somehow did survive and escape.
-No matter what conclusion Starz chooses, I am sure it will be terrific.

-UPDATE (AND SPOILER ALERT ON THE FINAL EPISODE):
+UPDATE (AND SPOILER ALERT ON THE FINAL EPISODE IN CASE YOU HAVEN'T YET SEEN IT):

 Victory was a terrific final episode to both this season and a fitting conclusion to a terrific series.
 They did write into the series the fact that the dead body of Spartacus was never found.
 Spartacus did defeat Crassus and Crassus will always